arice/arice.github.io/MunkiReport_server_setup.md

 (I'm out of my depth here so if you see strange choices, obvious mistakes, etc., it's probably because I just didn't know any better.)

+*Note: since I wrote this, the official Docker setup instructions have been updated.
+You may want to review those, as they were definitely written by someone who understands this stuff better than I. https://github.com/munkireport/munkireport-php/wiki/Docker*

 ## Create a Droplet
 - create a droplet on Digital Ocean using the "Docker 19.x on Ubuntu 20.x" image.
 I used the cheapest type of droplet & figure I'll upgrade if I need more RAM or whatever.
 - follow the basic ubuntu security guide to make sure your setup is reasonably secure.
 I created a user to use instead of root, and granted sudo access.
 I can't figure out why this is safer than using root and just not letting your password/key get stolen but that's probably my problem.